 San Cristóbal/Galapagos-SCY

-In 1966, SAE Air Ecuador acquired four Vickers Viscount 700 turboprop aircraft from a British carrier.
-With these, SAE began flying to key international destinations, such as Panama City-PTY, Santiago-SCL and Bogota-BOG.
-SAE also operated weekly flights to Havana-HAV via Cartagena-CTG for a time, until that route was abolished during the early 1970s by the Ecuadorian Air Force.
+In 1966, SAE Air Ecuador acquired four Vickers Viscount 700 turboprop aircraft from a British airline.
+With the Viscounts, SAE began flying to key international destinations such as Panama City-PTY, Santiago-SCL and Bogota-BOG.
+SAE also used the Viscount to operate weekly flights to Quito-UIO «» Cartagena-CTG «» Havana-HAV for a time, until that route was shut down during the early 1970s by the Ecuadorian Air Force.

 1975-1980: Renaming to SAETA; Transition to All-Jet Fleet

-In April 1975, the airline took delivery of four Sud Aviation SE 210 Caravelle IIIs, the company’s first jet aircraft.
-The Caravelles were acquired from the major French carrier Aviage Airlines, who in turn were upgrading their own fleet with newer jets.
-Meanwhile, in early 1976 SAETA sold off its three Douglas DC-3 planes to a cargo airline in Colombia.
+In April 1975, the airline took delivery of four Sud Aviation SE 210 Caravelle IIIs - the company’s first jet aircraft.
+The Caravelles were acquired from the major French carrier Aviage Airlines, who in turn were busy upgrading their own fleet towards newer jets.
+In early 1976 SAETA sold off its Douglas DC-3 planes to a small cargo airline in Colombia.

-In March 1980, the Ecuadorian civil government removed the airline from Air Force administration and reorganized it into a standalone, state-owned entity.
-Although it was formally renamed as SAETA (Sociedad Anónima Ecuatoriana de Transportes Aéreos S.A.), the carrier continued using Aero Ecuador as its marketing brand name for the rest of the 20th century.
+In March 1980, the Ecuadorian civil government removed the airline from Air Force administration and reorganized it as a standalone but still state-owned entity.
+Although the company was formally renamed as SAETA (Sociedad Anónima Ecuatoriana de Transportes Aéreos S.A.), it continued using Aero Ecuador as a marketing brand name for the remainder of the 20th century.

-The rest of the 1980s passed quietly for SAETA, but the 1990s were another matter.
+The rest of the 1980s passed quietly for SAETA, but the 1990s were to become another matter.

 1993: 707 Hull Loss Incident

 On 13 August 1993, SAETA’s lone Boeing 707-320B suddenly became a hull loss when it experienced a very rough landing at Quito-UIO’s Old Mariscal Sucre International Airport.
-The landing gear partially collapsed under the aircraft and the airframe slid on its underside down the runway for over 700 m (2300 ft) before coming to rest near opposing runway threshold area.
+The landing gear partially collapsed under the weight of the aircraft and the airframe slid on its underside down the runway for over 700 m (2300 ft) before coming to rest near the opposing runway threshold area.

-Authorities wanted to scrap the wrecked Boeing 707-320B, but it was determined that the airport would have to close again for several days to get crews time to safely dismantle and remove the aircraft’s remains.
+The Boeing 707 was already written off as a hull loss, and authorities planned to scrap the aircraft.
+But it was determined that in order to give salvage crews the necessary time to safely dismantle and remove the aircraft’s remains, the airport would have to close again for as long as 2 weeks.
 As a result, airport management kept putting off the plane’s removal year after year.
-In the end, the rusting airframe remained alongside the threshold of Runway 17 for the next 20 years, until it was finally razed in 2013 when the airport was permanently closed and replaced by a newer airfield.
+In the end, the rusting airframe sat untouched alongside the threshold of Runway 17 for the next 20 years.
+It was finally razed in 2013 when the airport was permanently closed and replaced by a newer airfield of the same name located about 9 miles / 14.5 km away.

 1994: Boeing 720B to the Rescue; 737s Arrive

-The plane was returned to flying condition and flown to a MRO facility in Louisiana, USA, where the 720B was repainted and refitted for passenger service.
-The 27 year old aircraft finally arrived in Guayaquil-GYE on 17 March 1994 and was expeditiously put into revenue service flying the former 707 routes to New York-JFK and Los Angeles-LAX.
+The plane was returned to flying condition and flown to a MRO facility in Louisiana, USA, where it was repainted and refitted for passenger service.
+The 27 year old aircraft finally arrived in Guayaquil-GYE on 17 March 1994 and was promptly put into revenue service flying the former 707 routes to New York-JFK and Los Angeles-LAX.

 A few months later in June 1994 - 32 years after the company was founded - SAETA took delivery of its first ever brand new aircraft when the first of seven new Boeing 737-300 twinjets arrived from Seattle.
-They were first used to replace the last of the company’s older Sud Aviation Caravelles, with additional 737-300s being used to replace the Boeing 727s.
+Some were used to begin replacing the last of the company’s older Sud Aviation Caravelles, while the others replaced the Boeing 727s.

 1998-1999 Ecuador Economic Crisis